isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 FROM `isb-cgc-bq.TCGA_versioned.somatic_mutation_hg38_gdc_r10`
 WHERE Hugo_Symbol="KRAS"

-The following screen-shot below shows the query in the "Query Editor" box, and the results down below.
+The screenshot below shows the query in the "Query Editor" box, and the results down below.
 Just click on the "RUN QUERY" button to run the query.
-Notice the green check-mark indicating that the SQL query syntax looks good.
+Notice the green checkmark indicating that the SQL query syntax looks good.

 .. image:: SimpleSQLExample1.png
-   :scale: 40
+   :scale: 50
    :align: center

-**2. What other information is available about these KRAS mutant tumours?**
+**2. What other information is available about these KRAS mutant tumors?**

 In addition to answering the question above, this next query also illustrates usage of the **WITH** construct to create an intermediate table on the fly, and then use it in a follow-up **SELECT**:

 .. code-block:: sql

-    WITH
-      t1 AS (
+WITH temp1 AS (
    SELECT
      project_short_name,
      sample_barcode_tumor,
      Hugo_Symbol,
      Variant_Classification,
      Variant_Type,
      SIFT,
      PolyPhen
-      FROM
+   FROM  `isb-cgc-bq.TCGA_versioned.somatic_mutation_hg38_gdc_r10`
-        `isb-cgc.TCGA_hg38_data_v0.Somatic_Mutation_DR10`
-      WHERE
-        Hugo_Symbol="KRAS"
+   WHERE Hugo_Symbol="KRAS"
    GROUP BY
      project_short_name,
      sample_barcode_tumor,
      Hugo_Symbol,
      Variant_Classification,
      Variant_Type,
      SIFT,
      PolyPhen )
 SELECT
-      COUNT(*) AS n,
+   COUNT(*) AS num,
    Hugo_Symbol,
    Variant_Classification,
    Variant_Type,
    SIFT,
    PolyPhen
-    FROM
+FROM temp1
-      t1
 GROUP BY
    Hugo_Symbol,
    Variant_Classification,
    Variant_Type,
    SIFT,
    PolyPhen
-    ORDER BY
+ORDER BY num DESC
-      n DESC

 .. image:: SimpleSQLExample2.png